-With the devastation of the 2018 hurricane season still fresh in our minds, now is a good time to educate yourself on the correct time to react (based on sound meteorological data) if your business is faced with a hurricane threat.
+Now is a good time to educate yourself on the correct time to react (based on sound meteorological data) if your business is faced with a hurricane threat.

 Many companies use a phased plan of action.
 For example, a facility might decide to take a specific action 96 hours before the hurricane arrives.
 But because all the steps of a phased response plan are based on the arrival time of the hurricane, it’s critical that what is meant by "arrival" is properly defined.

 Three common & unwise triggers found in many hurricane response plans are:

 Let’s discuss each of these three criteria further to see why basing decisions for action on any one of them is unwise.

 Some companies still use range rings to trigger their hurricane response plan.
 Range rings are concentric circles displayed on a map, spreading outward from a specific location at distances such as 10 , 25 or 50 miles.
 Range rings make it easy to visually estimate the distance from a company’s location to the eye of the hurricane.
 However, just because a hurricane is predicted to pass within “x” miles of a company’s location does not mean that the hurricane is a significant threat to that location.
 In addition, knowing that the storm is predicted to pass “x” miles away does not provide enough information to make an informed decision about a potential impact timeline.